osamuaoki/osamu-utils/README.md

 Submodules provide some extra scripts.

-Thenm use this to set system:
+Then use this to set system:

 ```
 $ hal initial-setup
-$ hal dotfiles install
+$ hal conf install
 $ vim ~/.debrc
  ...
+$ hal install -c
+ ...
 $ hal install
+ ...
 ```

 Then refine GUI desktop as needed: